AlaskaAirlines/auro-hyperlink/README.md

 * inline link element for navigation
 * optional role as button when hyperlink UI is needed for submit action
 * optional role as tab when hyperlink UI is needed for a tablist

+### Auto URL re-write feature (auro only)

+Auro-hyperlink, by default, will re-write your URL to ensure that the domain is `https://www.alaskaair.com`.
+This feature also ensures that JavaScript URLs are also not passed in.

+If a relative URL is required, pass in the `relative` flag to disable the addition of the Alaska Airlines domain.
+The `relative` feature and `target="_blank"` cannot be used together.
+If the component has both attributes, the

 ### Orion Properties: